Leukoencephalopathy with brainstem and spinal cord involvement and lactate elevation: Cause

 LBSL is caused by an abnormal variant on in the DARS2 gene.
 95% of cases are caused by compound heterozygous variants (compound heterozygous means two different mutated alleles that present at particular gene locus).

 One of the widespread variant is the splice site variant at the end 3'end of intron 2, because of the leaky nature of this splice variant, it ensures residual protein function.

 Pathophysiology

 DARS2 is a mitochrondrial enzyme, which attaches aspartate to its matching tRNA in mitochondria.

 In this disorder, DARS2 function is impaired, which decreases translation of MT-ND5 and COXII, consequently it impairs oxidative phosphorylation.
 This impairement leads to activation of the integrated stress response.

 Treatment

 This disease doesn't have a cure, but symptoms can be managed.
 Treatment includes physiotherapy, anti-seizure medications, and speech therapy.

 Prognosis

-Most of the time, life expectancy of this disorder is normal, although most of the patients become wheelchair bound.
+Most of the time, life expectancy of this disorder is normal, although most of the patients end up using a wheelchair.
 Early onset LBSL has much more severe symptoms and it can end fatally.